RahulNegi7/rahulNegi7/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=RahulNegi7&label=Profile%20views&color=0e75b6&style=flat)

-Passionate full-stack developer with 4 years of experience in coding, specializing in web development.
-Enthusiastic about 3D modeling and robotics, having actively contributed to robotics projects.
+Passionate full-stack developer with 1 year of experience in coding, specializing in web development.
+Enthusiastic about Competitive programming and web-development, having actively contributed to some web-dev projects.
 Explore my GitHub for a showcase of my diverse skills and projects, reflecting my early and continuous journey in coding.

 Versatile professional with extensive experience in developing solutions across web, mobile, desktop, and embedded systems.
 Demonstrated proficiency in mastering emerging technologies and delivering advanced solutions that contribute to innovation in the dynamic tech landscape.